top of page

 • Starlink communications

-This respects rights to livelihood and community-led reconstruction.
+This approach respects rights to livelihood and community-led reconstruction.

 5.5 Create a Creative Heritage & Sustainable Cities Economy